A Water Well Drillers Surety Bond is a financial guarantee to the state engineer and generally is a requirement of licensure

 A licensed driller binds himself to pay the penal sum to the state engineer in the event of significant noncompliance with the Administrative Rules for Water Well Drillers.

 Several states require surety bonds for licenses, permits or registration of well constructors, maintenance of wells or well repair, well drilling, water system contractors, pump installers and well inspectors.
 These states include Arkansas, California, Georgia, Idaho, Kentucky, Maryland, Minnesota, New Mexico, North Dakota, Ohio, Oregon, Washington and West Virginia.
-Other states may only require registration, a permit or a license, and do not have a bond requirement.
+Other states may only require registration, a permit or a license, but may not have a surety bond requirement.

 Many states have an educational or apprentice program for well drillers and are often required to pass an exam for licensing.
 Well drillers may also have to carry liability insurance and pay an annual license, registration, or permit fee.